SherisseTJW/learn-programming/README.md

   2. Dictionaries

 The general hope is that this will set up the reader to be able to at least understand online tutorials for further self-study, and be able to understand basic coding terminologies.

+## How to follow along

+For each milestone, read the notes first, trying out various examples provided and playing around as you wish.
+Once you are confident that you understand, attempt the exercises for that milestone.

+There are solutions for each exercise provided but do try out the exercises yourself first and only use the solution to see other ways to complete the exercise.
+This is fair warning that just looking at code and not actually attempting it yourself will not help you learn how to code by yourself.

+Make sure you finish each milestone before heading to the next one.

 # Content